 Kia ora people,

-The Dynamo 2.4 release is a smaller release, which targeted some interoperability fixes for other platforms that host Dynamo, but still contains a few fun features of note, bug fixes and user enhancements!
+The Dynamo Core 2.4 release is a smaller release, which targeted some interoperability fixes for other platforms that host Dynamo, but still contains a few fun features of note, bug fixes and user enhancements!

 We have enhanced the workspace dependency viewer to include states, installation directly from the extension and some work around conflict resolution.
 The viewing window will automatically show itself if you have missing packages (dependency problems) and in this viewer you’ll see a list of the packages used in your graph, showcasing their version, package name and state.